Moddable-OpenSource/moddable/documentation/xs/preload.md

 - The prototypes of built-in objects -- e.g. `Object`, `Math`, `Date`, `Proxy`, etc -- are frozen.
 - All functions, both built-in and part of preloaded modules.
 This include class constructors.

-The result of this step generates a runtime environment with some characteristics in common with the [Frozen Realms proposal](https://github.com/tc39/proposal-frozen-realms).
-In addition to memory savings already explained, it provides a reliable execution environment because scripts know that built-in objects are those defined by the JavaScript language specification and that will not change during execution due to runtime patching.
+The result of this step generates a runtime environment with characteristics in common with the [Frozen Realms proposal](https://github.com/tc39/proposal-frozen-realms).
+In addition to memory savings already explained, it provides a reliable execution environment because scripts know the built-in objects are those defined by the JavaScript language specification and that will not change during execution due to runtime patching.
 Eliminating patching of runtime objects also contributes to providing a secure execution environment.

 ## Module Global State
-Sometimes modules need to maintain information for their entire lifetime, independent of a given class instance.
-These properties are created when the module executes.
-The following revision of `CountingLog` shares a single counter across all instances.
+Sometimes modules need to maintain information for their entire lifetime, independent of a single class instance.
+These variables are part of the module's closure, lexically scoped to the module's body.
+They are created when the module executes.
+The following revision of `CountingLog` shares a single counter variable across all instances.

 	let count = 1;